vasu31dev/playwright-ts-template/docs/Utilities.md

 ### Locator Utilities

 The `locator-utils` module provides a set of utility functions that identify locators in different ways in Playwright.
-Locators serve to identify elements on a webpage and are crucial for interacting with web elements, enabling actions such as clicking a button or inputting text into a form field.
+Locators are used to identify elements on a webpage and are crucial for interacting with web elements, enabling actions such as clicking a button or inputting text into a form field.

 ```typescript
 import {